Ferrari Hypercar Meets Misfortune, Still Conquers At Le Mans

 Become an AutoGuide insider.
 Get the latest from the automotive world first by subscribing to our newsletter here.

-An experienced automotive storyteller known for engaging and insightful content.
-Michael also brings a wealth of technical knowledge and experience having been part of the Ford GT program at Multimatic and built cars that raced in TCR, IMSA, and IndyCar.
+An experienced automotive storyteller and accomplished photographer known for engaging and insightful content.
+Michael also brings a wealth of technical knowledge—he was part of the Ford GT program at Multimatic, oversaw a fleet of Audi TCR race cars, ziptied Lamborghini Super Trofeo cars back together, been over the wall during the Rolex 24, and worked in the intense world of IndyCar.

 More by Michael Accardi